 Display of text

 For details about display of text, including placement, display selection and management of long text.
-See 9.1.8.
+See section 10.8.
 The interoperability catalogue does not address these issues in general terms.

 Developers of product specifications should be aware that the instructions they place within the product specification generally carry through even when the product is used in ECDIS in interoperability mode.
 Moreover, text placement issues in interoperability mode are expected to occur at the border between two products which may result in text being partially obscured due to priority issues.
 OEMs have long experience with solving such issues from S-57 ECDIS, and advice should be sought with them in how to mitigate such issues.
-Additionally, 9.1.8 invites OEMs to provide functionality that seek to address most of the issues that cause text to be partially obscured.
+Additionally, section 10.8 invites OEMs to provide functionality that seek to address most of the issues that cause text to be partially obscured.

 Skin-of-the-earth replacement

-In interoperability mode, skin-of-the-earth replacement is a specialization of combined geometry, see 7.2.1 for details.
-Also see 9.2 and 9.2.1 for portrayal considerations.
+In interoperability mode, skin-of-the-earth replacement is a specialization of combined geometry, see section 8.2.1 for details.
+Also see sections 10.9 and 10.9.1 for portrayal considerations.

 Skin-of-the earth feature adjusting

-In interoperability mode, skin-of-the-earth feature adjustment is a specialization of combined geometry, see 7.2.1 for details.
-Also see 9.2 and 9.2.1 for portrayal considerations.
+In interoperability mode, skin-of-the-earth feature adjustment is a specialization of combined geometry, see section 8.2.1 for details.
+Also see sections 10.9 and 10.9.1 for portrayal considerations.
 Additional considerations should be given to the attributes of the resulting skin of the earth feature, as a combined feature may have altered geographical representation, attribute combinations or attribute values.

-Example; Shoaling in a channel in an ENC may be indicated by high definition bathymetry, and a shallower channel hybrid feature replaces the ENC feature, which also has an amended shape.
+Example: Shoaling in a channel in an ENC may be indicated by high definition bathymetry, and a shallower channel hybrid feature replaces the ENC feature, which also has an amended shape.
 Depth areas adjacent grows due to the shoaling.

 Blended feature concepts

 Blended feature concepts or blended portrayals can be produced by using transparency between related features; or creating a temporary blended feature; or blended portrayal (rule and/or symbol) of specific combinations of features from different products.
-See 9.2.2 for portrayal considerations and example of use case.
-Blended feature or blended portrayal are only possible in interoperability levels 3 and 4.
+See section 10.9.2 for portrayal considerations and example of use case.
+Blended feature or blended portrayal are only possible in interoperability Levels 3 and 4.
 Such blended concepts will typically be created by using S100_IC_PredefinedCombination which link to a hybrid portrayal catalogue that include the features to be combined and a suppression rule, for example by using S-100_IC_SuppressedFeatureLayer, for the features that are to be replaced.

 Developers of product specifications that are likely to be used in blended feature concepts by ECDIS in interoperability mode should communicate their intentions with developers of related specifications so that awareness is created about the inter-dependencies of these types of relationships.
 Such communication is especially important when revisions to these specifications are considered.
 Doing so will help manage risks to breaking the relationships as the related product specifications transition through their life cycle.